albertz/commandergenius/readme.txt

 	ndk-gdb --verbose --start --force then when it fails enter command
 	target remote:5039 (then it will fail again)
-Note that it's extremely buggy, and I had no any success in debugging my app with ndk-gdb.
+Note that it's extremely buggy, and I had no any success in debugging my app with ndk-gdb (I was trying with NDK r4, NDK r4b might work better).
 So it's best to debug with code like:
 	__android_log_print(ANDROID_LOG_INFO, "My App", "We somehow reached execution point #224");
 and then watching "adb logcat" output.